Cooperbuilt/blog-with-cms/content/posts/2020-12-29-scratch-build-a-simple-js-testing-framework.md

 Using JSON.stringify gives us a way to handle a bunch of cases:

-1. Shallow objects
+1. Objects
-2. 1D arrays
+2. Arrays
 3. Almost all of the cases that toBe handles.

-However, if we ONLY use JSON.stringify, we will run into comparison issues for things like toEqualMatcher(1, '1');
+However, if we only use JSON.stringify, we will run into comparison issues for things like toEqualMatcher(1, '1');

-To handle loose equality checks and arrays and objects, we can add a loose equality check first, followed by a JSON.stringify approach.
+To handle loose equality checks and arrays/ objects, we can add a loose equality check first, followed by a JSON.stringify approach.
 This covers most of our bases.

 Here's one take:
 ```js